NSU-SU19CSE299S16/SU19CSE299S16G03NSU/README.md

 Finally, for the database requirement we have opted to use a NoSQL database.
 And so we have decided to use MongoDB for the projects database requirement.
 The reason for doing so is because we have only two entities:

-   * USER: Will keep info about the users signing in the application
+   * USER: Will keep info about the users signing in the application.<br>
    * PLATFORM: The platform information for the signed in USER entity.</p>

 <p>To get the data from the other platforms we will be using the following APIs–